elraphty/SimpleReactNodeAndGraphql/frontend/README.md

 # REACT FRONT END

-Front end made with reactjs using react cli (create-react-app) and apollo
+### This is simple app made with react js graphql, and apollo

 ### To RUN
 - cd into frontend
 - run yarn install
 - run yarn start

+You can change the graphql server connection uri value by changing the apollo client uri value to yours